|Major Groups > Polypores > Fomitopsis pinicola|

 by Michael Kuo

-Ecology: Saprobic on the dead wood of conifers and sometimes hardwoods (including birch and aspen); also sometimes parasitic on living trees; causing a brown cubical rot; growing alone or gregariously; perennial; fairly widely distributed in North America where conifers are present, but apparently rare to absent in the southeastern United States.
+Ecology: Saprobic on the deadwood of conifers and hardwoods; also sometimes parasitic on living trees; causing a brown cubical rot; growing alone or gregariously; perennial; originally described from Sweden; widespread in Europe and Asia.
+The illustrated and described collection is from France.

-Cap: Up to about 40 cm across and 10 cm deep; semicircular or fan-shaped; convex or hoof-shaped; smooth, becoming wrinkled with age; appearing varnished toward the margin (and overall when very young); red to dark brownish red (or brown to black toward the point of attachment when mature; with a fairly thick white to pale yellowish marginal zone; varnished areas bubbling and melting with flame.
+Cap: Up to about 25 cm across and 15 cm deep; semicircular or fan-shaped in outline; convex or hoof-shaped; becoming wrinkled; with orange to red, varnished zones of color toward the margin (and overall when young); red to dark brownish red, brown, or nearly black toward the point of attachment when mature; with a fairly thick white to pale yellowish marginal zone; varnished areas bubbling and melting with flame.

-Pore Surface: Cream colored; not bruising significantly; with 3-6 round pores per mm; tube layers usually fairly distinct, up to 8 mm deep.
+Pore Surface: Whitish to slightly yellowish; not bruising significantly; with 3–4 round pores per mm; annual tube layers usually fairly distinct, up to 8 mm deep.